 What is the QYD™ Project?

-Essex CHIPS has established 10 QYD Benchmarks for a community to achieve, in order to demonstrate its commitment to “Quality Youth Development” and thus be certified as a QYD Community™.
+The project began at Vermont non-profit, Essex CHIPS, which established 10 QYD Benchmarks for a community to achieve, in order to demonstrate its commitment to “Quality Youth Development” and thus be certified as a QYD Community™.

 The achievement of the QYD Community™ certification will benefit local youth by more actively engaging the broader community in a discussion about positive youth development principles, the value of promoting the 40 Developmental Assets, and by a deeper commitment of community support that will better enable youth to succeed in school - and as adult members of the community.